 A personalized, story-driven narrative is much more compelling than a flat description of your work.
 Talk about your role in the project, the client's goals and your process for achieving those goals.
 One thing many designers tend to leave out of their case studies is the result of their work—the client's reaction and the effect of the work on their business.
 This gives potential clients hard evidence that you are an effective designer!

 Invest in a professional website.
 If you're a web designer with coding experience, now is the time to put your web design skills to the test and build a website from scratch.
 This will prove as the ultimate portfolio entry.
 However, if coding isn't your strong suit, you can always rely on site builders like Format!

 Regardless, it's important to keep your website current and well-maintained.
-Choose a theme that goes well with your style and projects, and keep the design clean, minimal, and easy to navigate.
+Choose a template that goes well with your style and projects, and keep the design clean, minimal, and easy to navigate.
 And remember, nothing says professional like your own domain.